pdgilbert/rust-integration-testing/README.md

 The `radio-sx127x` examples are based on https://github.com/rust-iot/rust-radio-sx127x.

-In the transition to `embedded-hal 1.0` there is some use of forks an branches that are ahead of the main branch of official repositories.
+In the transition to `embedded-hal 1.0` there is some use of forks and branches that are ahead of the main branch of official repositories.
 Hopefully it is a temporary situation.
 This can be checked in the Cargo.toml file.